Search:

 The North Korean workers worked exorbitantly long days of 10-13 hours, at unreasonably low wages, around 100 dollar per month, while on paper around 500 euro per month was promised.
 The companies are suspected to have profited from human trafficking thanks to overall reduced costs.
 This ‘profiting of human trafficking’ is criminalised under the Dutch Criminal Code (cl.273f sub 6 DCC).
 The complaint also accused both companies of money laundering and fencing.

-On 8 December 2021, the complaint was dismissed by the Dutch Public Prosecution.
-We have now decided to lodge a written complaint with the Court of Appeal in The Hague, pursuant to Article 12 of the Dutch Code of Criminal Procedure.
+On 8 December 2021, the initial complaint was dismissed by the Dutch Public Prosecution.
+It was then decided to lodge a written complaint with the Court of Appeal in The Hague, pursuant to Article 12 of the Dutch Code of Criminal Procedure.
+The ruling of the 15th of April is the outcome of this appeal.

 Previously in 2018 an earlier case related to the severe exploitation of North Korean workers at Polish shipyards was filed by Prakken d’Olivera and GLAN to the Dutch prosecution office.
 See more information on this case via the website of Prakken d’Olivera and GLAN, a media report by Thomson Reuters as well as by the Dutch news service NOS.